AVLatency/Latency-Measurement/README.md

 ## About Audio & Video Latency, Input Lag, and Lip Sync Error

-Visit [AV Latency.com](https://avlatency.com) if you want to learn more about how to measure audio & video latency, input lag, and lip sync error of consumer electronics.
+Visit [AV Latency.com](https://avlatency.com) if you want to learn more about audio & video latency, input lag, and lip sync error of consumer electronics.

 ## Research
-Visit the [Wiki of this GitHub repository](https://github.com/AVLatency/Latency-Measurement/wiki) to view research results, such as measurements of HDMI audio extractors and audio devices.
+Visit the [Wiki of this GitHub repository](https://github.com/AVLatency/Latency-Measurement/wiki) to view research results, such as reference measurements of HDMI audio extractors and audio devices.

 ## License